jmhofer/xplane-udp/README.md

 - install [sbt](http://www.scala-sbt.org/)
 - run `sbt`
+- you can now run the tests via `test`, or package the library via `package`

+# Running the sample

 - make sure to have X-Plane running
+- via `project samples`, switch to the `samples` sbt subproject
-- to run the main program, type `run` into the sbt shell
+- type `run` to run the main program

 # Contributing

 If you want to contribute, go ahead, just create a PR, I'll be happy to take a look at it.

 Please don't always expect prompt responses, though, as this is just a small hobby project of mine.

 # Maintainers